-SBSA's credit impairment charges on total loans and advances increased by 181 per cent. to R16.8 billion (from R6.0 billion for the year ended 31 December 2019) and the credit loss ratio on total loans and advances increased to 1.48 per cent. from 0.57 per cent. for the prior year, driven in each case by the economic consequences of the COVID-19 pandemic.
+SBSA's credit impairment charges on total loans and advances decreased by 54 per cent. to R7.8 billion for the year ended 31 December 2021 (compared to R17.1 billion for the year ended 31 December 2020) and the credit loss ratio on total loans and advances also decreased to 0.68 per cent. from 1.48 per cent. for the prior year, driven in each case by improved collections as the economy recovered from the lockdowns in 2020, as well as by the improved performance of the client relief portfolio, as customers resumed making loan repayments.